BERLIN – The Bishopville Pond project might be back on track with the recent assignment of about $500,000 in state funds to complete the project.

 Currently, MCBP is concentrating on seeking permits from state and federal agencies, like the Army Corps of Engineers, necessary for the work.
 Permitting should require only small changes, if any, to the plans for the Bishopville pond habitat work.

-'We're proceeding as though the money is there.
-About all we can do is just keep moving,' Jesien said.'It will be done.
-It is in the very near future,' Busick said.
+“We’re proceeding as though the money is there.
+About all we can do is just keep moving,” Jesien said.